 How should I protect my home if a hurricane is imminent?

-When a Hurricane Watch or Warning has been issued, it’s best to make last-minute preparations to your home.
+When a Hurricane Watch or Warning has been issued, it’s best to make last-minute preparations for your home.

 - Protect your windows.
 Hurricane film, which you can leave on year-round, is great at preventing shards of glass from flying all over the place.
 It can’t prevent the wind from blowing in the entire window frame, though, so to protect against that, use 5/8”-thick plywood cover windows.
 They should be attached to the walls of your home using heavy-duty screws and anchors (for wood) or expansion bolts (for brick).